fommil/fpmortals/manuscript/complete.md

-A> Typeclasses in the `Deriving` API are wrapped in `Need` (recall `Name` from A> Chapter 6), which allows lazy construction, avoiding unnecessary work if the A> typeclass is not needed, and avoiding stack overflows for recursive ADTs.
+A> Typeclasses in the `Deriving` API are wrapped in `Need` (recall `Name` from A> Chapter 6), which allows lazy construction, avoiding unnecessary work if the A> typeclass is not needed, and avoiding stack overflows for recursive GADTs.

 To be able to do the same for our `Default` typeclass, we need to provide an instance of `Deriving[Default]`.
 This is just a case of wrapping our existing